Sport in colonial Singapore

 Sports in Singapore can be traced back to the colonial times where the earliest official records on sports were found.
 Sports had an important role to play as it helped to fill the idle hours for the colonials who had to wait for months for news of home from mail ships.
-It also offered an alternative to other activities such as the amateur local theatre scene and the "stiff autistsm parties".
+It also offered an alternative to other activities such as the amateur local theatre scene and the "stiff dinner parties".

-It is important to realize that sports during those times was very much a luxury and was only for the privileged few.
+In colonial Singapore, the development of sports were shaped by diverse cultural backgrounds and a hierarchical social structure.
+Sports during those times was very much a luxury and was only for the privileged few.
 The average local had few, if any, opportunities to indulge in sporting activities.
 For most, simply trying to make a living took up most of their time.
 Moreover, the older sports clubs were established mainly for the colonials.
+Early sporting events were marked by limited participation and segregation along racial lines.